Marshrutka/mqtranslate-separate-comments/readme.txt

 Stable tag: 1.2.3
 License: GPLv2 or later

+Based on qTranslate separate comments, to support mqTranslate this plugin automatically separate user comments by the language

 Automatically separate the user comments by the language they viewed the article in.

 == Description ==

 This plugin separates the user comments by the language they viewed the article in - this way you avoid duplicate content (which is frowned-upon from search engines) and comments in other languages than the one the current visitor is using (which is generally bad user experience).

-You can manually change the language of each comment(and you will have to set it in the begining).
+You can manually change the language of each comment (and you will have to set it in the begining).

 Bulk-editing of the comments language is also available.